yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-update.md

 ---
-title: "Update tab in a channel"
+title: "Update tab"
-description: "Update the properties of the specified tab in a channel."
+description: "Update the properties of the specified tab."
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# Update tab in channel
+# Update tab

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of the specified [tab](../resources/teamstab.md) in a channel.
+Update the properties of the specified [tab](../resources/teamstab.md).
 This can be used to configure the content of the tab.

 ## Permissions